 But first, you must apply for a Reemployment Assistance claim.
-Note that to qualify for the Reemployment program, you must meet certain criteria such as (but not limited to):
+Note that to qualify for the Florida unemployment benefits, you must meet certain criteria such as (but not limited to):

 Usually, the state requires you to meet work search requirements.
 However, due to the pandemic, this requirement has been suspended till December 2020.

 If you are self-employed or independent contractor or gig worker, you may not qualify for regular unemployment benefits but can apply for the Pandemic Unemployment Assistance (PUA) program.
 This program was created under the CARES Act and gives benefits up to 39 weeks.

 How To Apply For Florida Unemployment Benefits?

 To apply for unemployment benefits in Florida, you must provide information such as:

 2. Driving License, if any

 3. State ID number

 4. Details on your employment over the last 18 months, such as: